 Q. Are there any risks to the wearer or second-hand risk to a child if they handle soldered jewelry?
 Do you use soldering techniques in your jewelry?

 A. NO, soldering techniques do not present a risk to the wearer based upon the soldering techniques I utilize on Ruth Avra jewelry.
 This is one of those myths based upon an outdated understanding of the current soldering techniques used by professionals.
-In the early to mid 1900’s solder was made with dangerous materials such as lead and cadmium, however, the solder used by modern jewelers is void of those hazardous elements.
+In the early to mid 1900’s solder was made with dangerous materials such as lead and cadmium, however, the solder used by educated modern jewelers is void of those hazardous elements.
 The actual dangers that do exist with modern soldering are limited to the metalsmith during the process of heating metals above 1000F.
 As a professional, I know how to mitigate those risks and practice a safe working environment within my own studio.
 I do use soldering techniques in my jewelry as it creates the strongest bond (stronger than the silver itself) and is a basic staple in the jewelry making profession.
 Without it, pieces have a tendency to come apart, especially with extended wear.

 Q. Does your jewelry contain dangerous chemical residues?